Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State Performance Insights

-- The Spartans put up 72.3 points per game (242nd in college basketball) while giving up 64.8 per outing (47th in college basketball).
-They have a +68 scoring differential and outscore opponents by 7.5 points per game.
+- The Spartans' +68 scoring differential (outscoring opponents by 7.5 points per game) is a result of putting up 72.3 points per game (242nd in college basketball) while allowing 64.8 per outing (47th in college basketball).

-- Michigan State ranks 183rd in the country at 36.8 rebounds per game.
-That's similar to the 36.2 its opponents average.
+- Michigan State averages 36.8 rebounds per game (183rd in college basketball), compared to the 36.2 of its opponents.

-- Michigan State connects on 5.4 three-pointers per game (330th in college basketball), 1.8 fewer than its opponents.
+- Michigan State knocks down 5.4 three-pointers per game (330th in college basketball), 1.8 fewer than its opponents.
+It is shooting 29.5% from beyond the arc (315th in college basketball) and its opponents are shooting 30.8%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.